areyling/dotfiles/README.md

 # dotfiles

 My personal collection of settings, scripts and other customizations.
-[Read more here]( http://andrewreyling.com/2013/09/04/dotfiles-disappearance-and-doing/).

 ## install